Scholars for Teaching Excellence Faculty Fellowship (STEFF)

 - Developing an evaluation plan for a curriculum

 To apply for the faculty fellowship:

-There is no charge for this program.
-Fellows must achieve a 90% attendance rate to successfully complete the program and receive a Fellowship certificate.
+Fellows must attend 90% of the classroom sessions and present his/her portfolio to successfully complete the program and receive a Fellowship certificate.

 Janet M. Riddle, MD